 William H. Gray III 30th Street Station

-William H. Gray III 30th Street Station – which was first opened in 1933 – is the main railroad station in Philadelphia and is a major stop on Amtrak’s Northeast and Keystone Corridors.
+William H. Gray III 30th Street Station was first opened in 1933 and is the main railroad station in Philadelphia and is a major stop on Amtrak’s Northeast and Keystone Corridors.
 This train station is one of the busiest intercity passenger railroad facilities in the United States.
-It is within walking distance of various attractions in West Philadelphia – notably the University of Pennsylvania, CHOP, Drexel University, and the University City Science Center – all in University City.
+It is within walking distance of various attractions in West Philadelphia—notably the University of Pennsylvania, CHOP, Drexel University, and the University City Science Center—all in University City.

 How to Get There

-Trains from Amtrak, SEPTA and New Jersey Transit serve the station.
-SEPTA’s Market-Frankford Line and SEPTA’s Subway/Surface Lines stop less than a half block from the southwest entrance to William H. Gray III 30th Street Station.
-A number of SEPTA Bus Routes include stops at the station on their routes including Routes 9, 30, 44, 78, 124, 125 and Route 49.
+Trains from Amtrak, SEPTA, and New Jersey Transit serve the station.
+The L and the T stop less than a half block from the southwest entrance to William H. Gray III 30th Street Station.
+A number of SEPTA Bus Routes include stops at the station on their routes including Routes 9, 30, 44, 78, 124, 125, and Route 49.

 Connecting Services